anynines/a9s_dev_env/README.md

 # Description

-This repo serves as a starting point to manage a general development environment for creating ruby and go applications.
+This repo serves as a starting point to manage a general development environment for creating ruby, java, nodejs and go applications.
 It provides service installations to be accessed by your applications.

 # Services